david-a-wheeler/railroader/README.md

 This will output JSON with two lists: one of fixed warnings and one of new warnings.

 Railroader will ignore warnings if configured to do so.
 By default, it looks for a configuration file in `config/railroader.ignore`.
+(To help people transition from Brakeman, if `config/railroader.ignore` doesn't exist, but `config/brakeman.ignore` does, then we'' use the latter file.)
 To create and manage this file, use:

     railroader -I